Time and time again people ask themselves why such a show like Nichijou didn’t get a well-deserved sequel.

 “Nichijou’s frugal yet distinct style reminds us that something is perfect not because there’s nothing more to add to it, but because there is nothing more to take away”.

-As many notice, Nichijou became the darling of the community.
-Especially for the western audience.
+As many noticed, Nichijou became the darling of the community.
+Especially for the Western audience.

 But, Nichijou isn’t as popular in Japan as it is only known to the English speaking community (as implied earlier).